 3. Labrakita (Labrador Retriever X Akita)

 This is one of our favorite Lab combos, as it involves two completely different kinds of parent breeds.
 Labs are lovable goofballs who are all about fun and games, while Akitas are no-nonsense pooches, who project an air of competence and quiet dignity.

 You never quite know what you’ll get with these kinds of mixes.
 One pooch in the litter may take after the Lab parent, while another may more closely resemble the Akita.

 4. Labraheeler (Labrador Retriever X Australian Cattle Dog)

 Weird name, huh?
-Well, that’s because the Australian cattle dog is also known as the blue or Queensland heeler (a name derived from the dogs’ tendency to nip at the heels of cattle and other animals).
+Well, that’s because the Australian cattle dog is also known as the blue or Queensland heeler (a name derived from the designer dogs’ tendency to nip at the heels of cattle and other animals).

 Name aside, these playful pups have energy levels that are off-the-charts, so be sure you have a big yard and plenty of time to visit the park before adding one of these dogs to your family.

 We’ve written about the Borador before (they’re easily one of our favorite border collie mixes), so we’ll keep things short and sweet here: These are sweet, super-energetic, and smart pups.